Approved by the Energy, Environment, and Water Policy Committee on January 16, 2025

 - Safe and environmentally sound reduction in the volume of hazardous waste produced in the United States through better utilization of natural resources, the development and implementation of alternative manufacturing procedures and processes, and recovery and reuse of hazardous wastes as resource materials.

-- Development and implementation of legislation enabling and encouraging research and development programs and economic incentive programs aimed at identifying beneficial reuse programs and applications for hazardous waste, including establishing a process by which permission for research and development activities can be granted by the governing federal agency.
+- This includes establishing a process by which permission for research and development activities can be granted by the governing federal agency.

-- Federal and state programs which foster cooperation in the exchange of information on the recovery and reuse of hazardous wastes as resource materials.
+- Federal, state, and local programs which foster cooperation in the exchange of information on the recovery and reuse of hazardous wastes as resource materials.

 - Implementation of federal and state regulations and international treaties to ensure hazardous wastes are properly identified, categorized, packaged, and transported to authorized waste disposal sites adequately designed for containment and prevention of degradation to air, land, surface water and groundwater resources.